 Venus and Jupiter on November 12, 2017, when Jupiter was still far below Venus.
 This photo is from Kino Obusan in Cabuyao, Laguna, Philippines.
 It’ll be fun to watch these planets for the weeks ahead, too, as Venus sinks into the sun’s glare, and Jupiter ascends higher in the predawn sky.

-Bottom line: Favorite photos from around the globe of Venus, Jupiter, Mars and the moon, which put on a show in the sky during the week of November 13, 2017.
+Bottom line: Favorite photos from around the globe of the brightest planet Venus, which is now disappearing into the dawn.
+Also, Jupiter, Mars and the moon.
+The Venus-Jupiter conjunction was November 13, 2017.